benjaminjmiddleton/drillcreator/UserGuide.md

 ## Other

-1. Editing Instrumentation For a Pre-existing Band TODO
+1. Editing Instrumentation For a Pre-existing Band
-    Edit the number of each instrument you have in your ensemble.
+    In the "Edit" menu, select Instrumentation.
+This will open a pop-up which will allow you to edit the number of each instrument you have in your ensemble.
+This will NOT change the instrumentation of a pre-existing show, just new shows made with the edited band.

-    Edit > Instrumentation

     ![](assets/edit_instrumentation.png)

 2. Editing Hash Locations on Field
-    TODO
-    To switch between NCAA (default), high school and NFL hash marks.
+    To switch between NCAA (default), high school and NFL hash marks, select "Field" from the "Edit" dropdown menu at the top of your screen.
+This will open a pop-up which will allow you to select the desired field.

-    Edit > Field

     ![](assets/edit_field.png)

 3. Re-ordering Existing Sets in a show
-    TODO idk
+    Among the bottom toolbar for navigating through your show you will find options to move or delete the current drillset.